dinespoulsen/reactReduxWebshop/README.md

 ## Introduction

 The reactReduxWebshop project is a webshop based on the idea of making a simple webshop that integrates the technologies React and Redux.
 We wanted to increase our knowledge within these technologies and build something fun.
 The application has been developed with a focus on test driven development and we applied the SOLID principles to our best ability.
-The Redux store will be fed with data from a static file so data is not persisted.
+The Redux store will be fed with data from a static file so data will only exist in memory.
 The focus has been on the user experience and how the user will interact with the webshop and the shopping cart.

 ## User Stories